 - Problems with wound healing or infection (within the first six months after the birth)

 What we do

 All women who deliver at the Women’s and have a 3rd or 4th degree tear (anal sphincter tear) will automatically be referred to the Perineal clinic.
-These patients receive an apppointment to see a physiotherapist approximately six weeks after the birth and an appointment to see a urogynaecologist three months after the birth.
+These patients receive an apppointment to see a physiotherapist from six weeks (at the earliest) after the birth and an appointment to see a urogynaecologist from three months (at the earliest) after the birth.
 All patients will then be offered a 3D ultrasound and manometry studies to check the healing of the anal sphincter.

 Information for patients

 Follow up after an anal sphincter tear is extremely important.
 Often women will not have any symptoms however, problems can develop later on and the clinic can assist with preventative measures.
 Follow-up also allows us to identify problems early so they can be treated more effectively.